-- Procedures for pre-demolition removal of asbestos and appropriate management of LBP and of PCB-containing equipment. - Development of a Construction Health and Safety Plan (CHASP) for site remediation and excavation that would include detailed procedures for managing both known contamination issues (e.g., tank removal, soil and groundwater remediation of existing petroleum spills, and proper handling/disposal of any removed piles) and any unexpectedly encountered contamination issues.
+- Procedures for pre-demolition removal of asbestos and appropriate management of LBP and of PCB-containing equipment. - Development of a CHASP for site remediation and excavation that would include detailed procedures for managing both known contamination issues (e.g., tank removal, soil and groundwater remediation of existing petroleum spills, and proper handling/disposal of any removed piles) and any unexpectedly encountered contamination issues.
 The CHASP would also include procedures for avoiding the generation of dust that could affect the surrounding community.

-Prior to any demolition work, an appropriate Demolition and Air Monitoring Plan would be submitted for DEP review and approval.
+Prior to any demolition work, an appropriate Demolition and Air Monitoring Plan would be submitted for New York City Department of Environmental Protection (DEP) review and approval.
 Prior to construction, all appropriate Remedial Actions Plans and Construction Health and Safety Plans would be submitted to and approved by DEP to ensure proper mitigation of any potential soil and groundwater impacts in the project area.